When brewing Cistus incanus tea, is the three-brew method necessary? It all comes down to tea creaming.

 Choose Your Favorite Brewing Method

-To be clear, there’s nothing wrong with the three-brew method — except that it’s complex and time consuming.
+To be clear, there’s nothing wrong with the three-brew method for brewing Cistus incanus herbal tea — except that it’s complex and time consuming.
 If you prefer the three-brew method, there’s no need to make a change.
-But if your main concern is tea creaming and you want a faster, equally effective Cistus incanus brew, you might try the French press method.
+But if your main concern is tea creaming and you want a faster, equally effective Cistus incanus brewing method, we encourage you to try the French press method.

-Cistus incanus makes a pleasant-tasting loose tea with a mild, floral flavor.
-Once you’ve made the tea, it’s best to consume it within 24-36 hours.
-Try to make just enough for one day’s use if possible.
+Cistus incanus makes a pleasant-tasting loose herbal tea with a mild, floral flavor.
+Once you’ve made the herbal tea, it’s best to consume it within 24-36 hours.
+Try to make just enough for one day’s consumption if possible.

-The bag that Linden Botanicals’ Cistus incanus arrives in is re-sealable, waterproof, and light blocking.
-Just put it on a cool shelf to store it.
-Or you can store it in a covered container in a cool, dry place out of direct sunlight.
+Linden Botanicals ships Cistus incanus herbal tea in a re-sealable, waterproof, and light blocking bag.
+You can put it on a cool shelf to store it.
+Or you can store it in a covered container in a cool, dry place — just make sure it’s out of direct sunlight.
 If you store it in the refrigerator, be sure to stir it before you drink it.

-You can read about this and much more about how to brew Cistus tea on our Cistus incanus FAQ page.
+You can read about tea creaming and much, much more about Cistus incanus tea (including how to brew Cistus incanus tea) on our Cistus incanus FAQ page.